Ethern-Myth/certified-netcore/README.md

 ### INSTRUCTIONS

     1. Make sure postgres is running and able to connect.
+    2. Change the PostgreSQL Password and User in appsettings.
-    2. Run terminal in directory : /backend then:
+    3. Run terminal in directory : /backend then:
         ```
         dotnet restore
         ```